sayop/CouetteFlow/docs/source/Results/contents.rst

 **Q.** Provide a brief description of the finite difference scheme (in non-dimensional form), the solution method used and exactly how the boundary and initial conditions are applied.

-Given finite difference scheme has a weighting parameter :math:`\Theta` to put an effect of implicit solution.
-If :math:`\Theta` is equal to 1, the scheme becomes to fully implicit, otherwise, the scheme can be partially implicit or explicit (:math:`\Theta` = 0).
+Given finite difference scheme has a weighting parameter :math:`\theta` to put an effect of implicit solution.
+If :math:`\theta` is equal to 1, the scheme becomes to fully implicit, otherwise, the scheme can be partially implicit or explicit (:math:`\theta` = 0).
 Rearranging the given finite difference equation leads to the following simplified form:

 .. math::
    A_{j} u^{n+1}_{j+1} + B_{j} u^{n+1}_{j} + C_{j} u^{n+1}_{j+1} = D_{j}